knowthelist/fhem-tablet-ui/README.md

 ```
 Widgets
 -------
-Currently there are 16 types of widgets in the base installation.
+Currently there are more then 20 types of widgets in the base installation.
 - **thermostat** : dial for heater thermostates to set desired value and show current value
 - **switch** : Toggle any command to FHEM (e.g. on / off)
 - **label** : show state as text (colourable)